laravel/docs/eloquent.md

 #### Not Found Exceptions

 Sometimes you may wish to throw an exception if a model is not found.
 This is particularly useful in routes or controllers.
-The `findOrFail` and `firstOrFail` methods will retrieve the first result of the query; however, if no result is found, a `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown:
+The `findOrFail`, `firstOrFail` and `firstWhereOrFail` methods will retrieve the first result of the query; however, if no result is found, a `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown:

     $model = App\Flight::findOrFail(1);

     $model = App\Flight::where('legs', '>', 100)->firstOrFail();

+    $model = App\Flight::firstWhereOrFail('legs', '>', 100);

 If the exception is not caught, a `404` HTTP response is automatically sent back to the user.
 It is not necessary to write explicit checks to return `404` responses when using these methods: